 Starting at the Conclusion for Alzheimer’s Disease Treatment

-For treating Alzheimer’s with the medicines we now have most people seem to take donepezil (Aricept and Aricept ODT [orally disintegrating tablet]) and memantine (Namenda).
-There is a once-daily oral capsule, Namzaric, that contains both donepezil and memantine.
+For treating Alzheimer’s with the medicines we now have, most people seem to take donepezil (Aricept® and Aricept ODT® [orally disintegrating tablet]) and memantine (Namenda®).
+There’s also a once-daily oral capsule, Namzaric®, that contains both donepezil and memantine.
 It comes in four dosage strengths: 7 mg/10 mg (7 mg of memantine and 10 mg of donepezil), 14 mg/10 mg, 21 mg/10 mg, and 28 mg/10 mg.
-Namzaric also seems to be a favorite among people with Alzheimer’s.
-Many people also like galantamine (Razadyne ER).
+Namzaric® also seems to be a favorite among people with Alzheimer’s.
+Many people also like galantamine (Razadyne ER®).

 Alzheimer’s Disease Treatment – The French Government Won’t Pay

 There are those who question the full-on effectiveness of today’s medications for Alzheimer’s.
-In August 2018, acting on a May 2018 decree from the French Minister of Health, the French government removed these standard medicines used to treat Alzheimer’s (donepezil, rivastigmine, galantamine, and memantine) from their list of medicines they will pay for.
+In August 2018, acting on a May 2018 decree from the French Minister of Health, the French government removed these standard medicines used to treat Alzheimer’s (donepezil, rivastigmine, galantamine, and memantine) from their list of medications for which they will pay.
 The government acted on advice from the High Authority for Health in 2016 and 2018, which said that there was “insufficient medical benefit [from these drugs] and dangerousness because of significant side effects”.

 Alzheimer’s Disease Treatment – The Good and The Better

 Beyond what “most people take”, that is, what’s popular, the real question is, “What helps?”
 What really works?
 Doctors and Alzheimer’s scientists often disagree, and discuss this question endlessly.
-What stuff in the brain really is the cause of Alzheimer’s?
-Doctors have been looking for over 30 years for a good medicine to really help people with Alzheimer’s.
+What abnormal chemistry in the brain really is the cause of Alzheimer’s?
+Doctors have been looking for over 30 years for a good medication to really help people with Alzheimer’s.
 But, there’s been no impressive success yet.
 That’s really upsetting to everyone, and even more so to people who actually have Alzheimer’s.
-They want to get well, or at least not keep getting worse.
-They want to know: What do I do?
-What do I take to make it better?

-First Things First, That Is, Does Anything Make It “Better”?
+First Things First, That Is, Is There Anything That Make Alzheimer’s “Better”?

 The “yes” is not the real yes that you want to hear.
 We don’t have a medicine that can stop Alzheimer’s.
-The “yes” has to do with medicines and life changes that can slow it down.
-The medicines listed above, donepezil, memantine, and galantamine, are good, and the best we have for now.
-There are others in this same family of medicines that are FDA approved for Alzheimer’s and that work just as well.
-They slow it for a while.
+The “yes” has to do with medications and changes in behavior that can slow it down.
+The medications listed above, donepezil, memantine, and galantamine, are good, and the best we have for now.
+There are others in this same family of medications that are FDA approved for Alzheimer’s and that work just as well.
+They do slow Alzheimer’s progress for a while.
 And, that’s worth something.

 The Search for a Cure or Great Treatment Continues

 As we said above, the frantic search for really effective medications to treat Alzheimer’s continues.
 Hundreds of billions of dollars (yes, that is billions with a “B”) have been spent to find something better to work for Alzheimer’s, and more is spent every day.
-Everyone wants something to truly stop or cure Alzheimer’s.
-Alzheimer’s researchers all over the world don’t have the answer yet but we will find it.
-We need a medicine or treatment that stops brain deterioration, or, even better, that reverses the brain changes.
-Something to allow new brain nerve cells to grow.
-To get someone’s life back to normal the way it was before the Alzheimer’s.
+Everyone wants desperately to find something to truly stop or cure Alzheimer’s.
+Alzheimer’s researchers all over the world don’t have the answer yet but are getting close.
+And, they will find it.
+All of us want a medication or treatment that stops brain deterioration, or, even better, that reverses the brain’s changes.
+Something to promote the growth of new brain nerve cells, new neurons.
+Something to get someone’s life back to normal the way it was before the Alzheimer’s.

 Here is a link to a full and accurate list.
 It’s a page posted by the NIH’s National Institute on Aging on How Is Alzheimer’s Treated?
 As you move down the page you’ll see two tables that are really part 1 and part 2 of the same table.
-The top table gives the name of each medicine, what type of medicine it is and for what stage of Alzheimer’s it’s FDA approved, how it works, and common side effects.
+The top table gives the name of each medication, what type of medication it is, how it works, and common side effects.

-The 2nd half of the table gives, further down the page, gives for the same medicines, the manufacturer’s recommended dose and links for more information.
+The 2nd half of the table gives, further down the page, gives for the same medicines the manufacturer’s recommended dose and hot links for more information.

 Alzheimer’s Disease Treatment – More Medicine Advice on the NIH Site

-Further down on the above Institute on Aging webpage are descriptions of medicines for specific medical conditions that often come along with Alzheimer’s.
+Further down on the above Institute on Aging webpage are descriptions of medications for specific medical conditions that often come along with Alzheimer’s.
 Also medications for troublesome behaviors that show up when someone has more severe Alzheimer’s.

-Lists of medicines “to be used with caution” are even further down the page.
-These are medicines for specific Alzheimer’s effects but are medicines that might create one problem while solving another.
+Lists of medications “to be used with caution” are even further down the page.
+These are medications for specific Alzheimer’s effects but are medications that might create one problem while solving another.